Company Reg.

 中國公司種類1

 It can carry out other related supporting business such as wholesale, retail, import and export of goods in China or other regions.
-In addition, it is necessary to operate the franchise qualification industry (such as alcohol, food, cosmetics, medical equipment, etc.).
+In addition, it is necessary to operate the franchise qualification industry (such as Liquor, Food, Cosmetics, medical equipment, etc.).
 Apply for a license.
 To register a company in China, such as Shanghai, Suzhou, Hangzhou, and Shenzhen, you can find a professional agency company to handle everything.

-The establishment of investment company business in mainland China is mainly based on service nature, such as setting up mainland consulting, software APP development, marketing, agency, catering management, etc., and operating the franchise qualification industry (such as restaurants, travel agencies). …etc.), you need to apply for a license.
+The establishment of investment company business in mainland China is mainly based on service nature, such as setting up mainland consulting, software APP development, marketing, agency, catering management, etc., and operating the franchise qualification industry.

 Investors who set up companies in mainland China, and additional branches in other locations in the China Free Trade Zone, their accounts need to be merged into mainland subsidiaries.